 • know about financing

-• have knowledge in marketing
+• have knowledge of marketing

 • recognize delivery methods